 And finally we come to localism.
 It is the fundamental reason why we are so violent.
 Localism lies at the heart of American violence.
 If you were to distill the myriad factors, conditions, distinctions, foibles, tics, ironies, and idiosyncrasies that account for our violent national character, one item stands out among all others.
 Call it what you will, and despite its great benefits, localistic republicanism, Jeffersonian Republicanism, civic republicanism, popular sovereignty, or just plain localism, our federalized structure of government that emphases local autonomy, states rights, and, once upon a time, strong regional identity has served as a hot house for violence.
 It is an unsettling irony that the same system of government that guaranteed Americans so much personal liberty, so much opportunity, so much prosperity also allowed the widespread violence that has accompanied that liberty and prosperity

-Republican government, local or national, is not inherently violent.
-It does not breed violence or violent people.
-But it does depends upon the civic virtue of its people.
+Still, and despite all that I have written, I am not inclined to conclude that democracies and localized republican government are inherently violent.
+Nor do they automatically breed violence or violent people.
+But they do depend upon the civic virtue of their people.
 The price for self-government is the personal and social virtue of the people.
-At minimum they have to pay their taxes and behave themselves.
-But still more is involved.
-As Wood explains, "Republicanism put a premium on homogeneity and cohesiveness of its society[,] rely[ing] for cohesion on the moral qualities of their people−their virtue and their natural sociability...but republicanism created citizens, and since citizens were equal to one another, it was difficult for the Revolutionaries to include blacks and Indians as citizenship the new republican states they were trying to create."
+At minimum, citizens have to pay their taxes and behave themselves.
+But more factors were involved.
+As Wood explains, "Republicanism put a premium on homogeneity and cohesiveness of its society[,] rely[ing] for cohesion on the moral qualities of their people−their virtue and their natural sociability ... but republicanism created citizens, and since citizens were equal to one another, it was difficult for the Revolutionaries to include blacks and Indians as citizenship the new republican states they were trying to create."
 Jeffersonian emphasis on homogeneity, local self-government and distant and weak central government insured that repressive violence in the guise of self-help justice was present from the start.
 Both Jefferson and Thomas Paine thought that if government could be restrained and, according to Wood, "the natural tendencies of people to love and care for one another were allowed to flow freely ...
 Society would prosper and hold itself together."
 Society held itself together all right, but not in the manner they anticipated.
 It did so by the violent repression of anything believed not to conform to local norms, whatever they might have been at the time.
 This translated to democracy without virtue.
 Civil society has not been virtuous enough to reign in its own violence.
 In this regard and despite its advantages, the system and its people have failed one another.

 Anti-tax, anti-government radicalism persisted into the early years of the republic.
 The Whisky Rebellion in 1794 brought widespread localized violence in western Pennsylvania against tax collectors and people of property even if it fizzled as a full-on revolt.
 This violence spread into Western Maryland and along the Appalachians.
 Federal power to tax—even if it was to cover the state debts incurred during the Revolution—caused alarm among Federalists and Anti-Federalists alike that the new country would not long hold together.
 A show of force in the case of the whisky tax and the spread of democracy in the early nineteenth century quelled much anti-government sentiment, at least for the time being.
 As the newly empowered local “ruffians and knaves” of the frontier became the self-sufficient yeomanry of Jefferson’s America, the traditions of violence remained, despite Jefferson’s self-deceptive attempts to dignify them.
 “No distinction between man and man has ever been known in America … [the] poorest labourer stood on equal ground with the wealthiest Millionary.”
 Despite this Jefferson contemplated imported German yeomen known for hard work and good deportment to set good examples for America’s poor whites.
 As Catherine McNicol Stock wrote, “the harshness of life, the cruelty of climate, the endless assaults by whites on tribal lands, and the Native Americas’ occasional acts or retribution created a culture of violence which was unimaginable to Americans living in the settled areas.
 Such traditions did not fade.”
 That’s putting it mildly; they became engrained in the American character.
 And they were well imagined in the popular fiction of the day.